 Additionally, valuers such as Simon Millsfrom Kempton Carr Croftare assessing sites and concluding that GDVs are much lower than in benign economic environments.
 These judgements are contributing to a nervousness in the development market.
 Borrowers still feel that the next year is a risky one and so, they are compensating for that trend.
 Immanuel Ezekiel(Director, Broadwing Homes) commented in a recent video interview with Avamore that he is “building in greater profit margins to justify schemes and safeguard [himself and his investors] against any negative impact that Brexit will undoubtedly cause”.

 What comes next?
 Firstly, developers shouldn’t expect a sea of ‘bargains’.
-There are very few landowners under pressure to sell, especially in a low interest rate environment.
-Most consented development sites are controlled under long-term options or were bought unconditionally and will have very little debt attached.
+There are very few landowners under pressure to sell, especially in a low-interest rate environment.
+Many consented development sites are controlled under long-term options or bought unconditionally.
+Therefore, will have very little debt attached.
 Land with planning consents due to expire can usually be renewed too.

 Accordingly, if the landowner’s price expectation is not met, then the land will not sell.
 The only exception is if the landowner is distressed, holding too much debt against the site or they are facing situations like probate sales.
 This imbalance could lead to a “buyer’s strike” and a drop-in activity levels driving an intervening period of market stagnation.